What is the museum's mission?

 Please note, the museum does not take walk-in appointments and will not accept any donations at the Visitor Services desk.

 Laguna Art Museum is a private, nonprofit institution and has extremely limited funds for purchasing works of art for the collection; purchases are not typically considered.
 In exceptional circumstances, in order to be considered, please carefully review the museum’s mission statement and collections policy.
-If you believe that the work is significant, and the opportunity for the museum to acquire similar work through donation to the museum is rare based on these references, you may email the museum’s registrar, Dawn Minegar, with detailed information regarding the work (see “Art Donations” above).
+If you believe that the work is significant, and the opportunity for the museum to acquire similar work through donation to the museum is rare based on these references, you may email the museum’s registrar, Tim Campbell, with detailed information regarding the work (see “Art Donations” above).

 Laguna Art Museum does not accept proposals for exhibitions.
 The time necessary to review proposals and other related materials is beyond the museum’s capacity.
 For this reason we also do not arrange appointments with artists to review work at their request.